infosec-intern/vscode-yara/README.md

 ## Problems?
 If you encounter an issue with the syntax, feel free to create an issue or pull request!
-Alternatively, check out some of the YARA syntaxes for Sublime and Textmate (i.e. those in the <b>Example Code</b> section below).
+Alternatively, check out some of the YARA syntaxes for Sublime and Atom, or the one bundled with YARA itself.
-They use the same syntax engine as VSCode and should work the same way
+They use the same syntax engine as VSCode and should work the same way.

 ## YARA Documentation
 https://yara.readthedocs.io/